+At December 31, 2018, our weighted average yield based upon cost of our portfolio investments was approximately 9.72% of which approximately 8.73% is current cash interest.
 At December 31, 2017, our weighted average yield based upon cost of our portfolio investments was approximately 8.89% of which approximately 8.24% is current cash interest.

-At December 31, 2016, our weighted average yield based upon cost of our portfolio investments was approximately 11.07% of which approximately 10.16% is current cash interest, all bearing a fixed rate of interest.
+At December 31, 2018, we held no United States Treasury securities.
+United States Treasury securities may be purchased and temporarily held in connection with complying with RIC diversification requirements under Subchapter M of the Code.
 At December 31, 2017, we did not hold United States Treasury securities.
-At December 31, 2016, we held approximately \$52.4 million of United States Treasury securities may be purchased and temporarily held in connection with complying with RIC diversification requirements under Subchapter M of the Code.